Mxyuki/AMQ-Scripts/README.md

 Or 2. click on **TamperMonkey** then click on **Create a new script**, after that just put the script in it and Load or Reload https://animemusicquiz.com/

+If a Script isn't discribed under here it's either the script is not finished or as just been added recently or it's really useless and i forgot it

 # AMQ Play Button Change

 A script that change how in the AMQ menu the Play button is displayed.